CV

 PhD on automated conjecture generation and theorem proving with AI systems.

-Supervisor: Prof. Mateja Jamnik, Professor of Artificial Intelligence at the University of Cambridge.
+Supervisor: Mateja Jamnik, Professor of Artificial Intelligence at the University of Cambridge.

-MSc in Mathematics - Paris Cite University, Exp.
-2024
+MSc in Mathematics - Paris Cite University, 2024

 Grade: Incoming.